jacopok/failed-supernova-neutrino-mass/outline.md

 What do these numbers amount to?
 Let us consider two detectors separated by Earth's radius, which should be rather typical, and a delay $\Delta t = 100 \text{\textmu s}$.
-Then,
+Then, the value of $\delta$ will range from about a quarter of a degree to five degrees.

+So, if we don't precisely know the localization we're screwed!

 ## Bibliography